JohnathanADrews/Hularion/README.md

 ## Hularion Mesh

 Hularion Mesh is a data storage solution that allows data from C# objects, SQL, files, and other data storage mechanisms to be transformed to and from a data representation standard, called the Mesh Domain Abstraction.
 With this standard, Mesh can interact with any new data source once a Connector is created.
-Then, data can flow seamlessly between and two data storage and/or processing mechanisms.
+Then, data can flow seamlessly between any two data storage and/or processing mechanisms.
 The Mesh Domain Abstraction accounts for composite data trees, self-referencing objects/meshes, and generics.
 Mesh provides a set of interfaces and built-in standard functionality that make creating new connectors a simple process.

 <br/>